 During the third trimester, your baby is going to be growing faster, putting on more weight and causing you to feel very tired during this time as your baby is also going to be more active, opening and closing his eyes and moving around in your womb.
 There are times when you may even find yourself short of breath, but this is all perfectly normal in a healthy pregnancy.

 The ninth month is a time filled with a lot of activity as the date of the big day draws near.
 There are a lot of tests that you are still going to need to undergo in order to keep a track of your baby and to ensure that there is no need for any medical or emergency intervention.
-The hope is that everything will be checked out and that you will be cleared for a normal delivery.
+The hope is that everything will be checked out and that you will be cleared for normal delivery.

 The Contraction Stress Test is just one of the tests that you will need to undergo.
 Some of the other tests include the foetal heartbeat check; blood pressure check-ups; uterine screenings, urine tests and weight monitoring.
 In fact, it is only at the recommendation of your doctor that you should consider having the Contraction Stress Test done as some of the other tests available come with few risk factors as compared to this one.

-What is Contraction Stress Test?
+What Is the Contraction Stress Test?

 Also known as the Oxytocin Challenge Test, the Contractions Stress Test is done in order to see how well your baby will do during labour by measuring the heart rate of your baby during contractions.